CynthiaTheDataTechie/predicting-corporate-innovation/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this project in accordance with the terms of the MIT License.

 For more details, see the [LICENSE](LICENSE) file in this repository.
 ## 🌟 Acknowledgments